bcss/RentACar-Contract/docs/USER_GUIDE.md

 ---

-**Remember**: Reading and understanding these legal documents is not just a formality—it's an essential part of using RCCMS responsibly and protecting both your rights and the privacy of your customers.
+**Remember**: Reading and understanding these legal documents is not just a formality—it's an essential part of using KarāraOS responsibly and protecting both your rights and the privacy of your customers.

 ---